praclet/ctf_osint/challenges/level01/You_know_Google/You_know_Google.md

 "You won't like it, an e-mail, Edward Snowcrash's e-mail, Edward disapeared from all radar, is he a traitor ?
 Who knows.
 As of now i need you to find his last location.
 Some intel suggest he went on holidays, here is his e-mail: edwardsnowcrash@gmail.com
 We need Edward to answer his supposedly betrayal.
 Good luck agent."

-To solve this challenge, submit the SHA-256 hash of the flag.
+To solve this challenge, submit the SHA-256 hash of the location where Edward went on holidays.

-For example, if My_Flag is the flag:
+For example, if My_Flag is the location:
 ```
 echo -n My_Flag | sha256sum
 f8fa66e084281bb87f40b2f7048ceb93c28dd6e282f98f43a2cd4396245a7404